Two dead in firearms incident at Castlepoint, Wairarapa

-Two people are dead after a firearms incident near Masterton.
+Two people are dead after a "suspicious" shooting near Masterton.

 Two bodies were found at a house near Castlepoint and the deaths were being treated as suspicious, police said.